Medically reviewed by Drugs.com. Last updated on Feb 7, 2024.

 Preparing for an appointment

-You'll likely first see your family doctor or a general practitioner.
+You'll likely first see your primary care provider.
 In some cases, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do